 In the configuration file for the Config Sync Operator, in the

 # config-management.yaml apiVersion: configmanagement.gke.io/v1 kind: ConfigManagement metadata: name: config-management spec: hierarchyController: enabled: true # Set to true to enable hierarchical observability: enablePodTreeLabels: true # ...other fields...

 After about a minute, Hierarchy Controller and hierarchical observability become usable on your cluster.

 When hierarchical observability is enabled, Hierarchy Controller installs a mutating admission webhook to add the tree labels onto the Pods.
-These labels are then ingested by Cloud Logging and are made available to analyze or route logs.
-These labels can also be ingested by any other system that understands Kubernetes labels.
+To verify that this webhook is working correctly:

 Start a workload in any namespace, such as the following:

 kubectl run websvr --image=nginx --namespace default --generator=run-pod/v1

 Inspect the Pod and verify that it contains the

 Name: websvr Namespace: default # ...other fields...
 Labels: default.tree.hnc.x-k8s.io/depth=0 # This is the Pod tree label # ...other labels... # ...other fields...

 kubectl delete pod --namespace default websvr